Messengers reverse committee action to take a strong stand

-After what the original proponent of such a resolution called “a 24-hour roller coaster,” the committee brought a resolution.
-Messengers to the Southern Baptist Convention approved it Wednesday afternoon, then gave their action a standing ovation afterward.
+After what the proponent of the original resolution called “a 24-hour roller coaster,” the committee brought for a vote a new statement on racism.
+Messengers to convention approved it, then gave their action a standing ovation.

-“We certainly don’t want a watching world to think that we harbor or sympathize with those absolutely vicious forms of racism represented in alt-right ideology.
-We don’t.”
+“We certainly don’t want a watching world to think that we harbor or sympathize with those absolutely vicious forms of racism represented in alt-right ideology,” Duke said.
+“We don’t.”

-In the late-night writing process, the resolution went through ten editions, Duke said, “but we were glad to do it…We believe we carried the heart of what Bro.
-McKissic wanted to do into the heart of this resolution,” although Duke said not much of the actual language McKissic first submitted was included.
+In the late-night writing process, the resolution went through ten editions, Duke said, “but we were glad to do it….
+We believe we carried the heart of what Bro.
+McKissic wanted to do into the heart of this resolution,” Duke said, although not much of the actual language McKissic first submitted was included.
 The new resolution reviewed previous SBC actions on racism, including a 1995 resolution repudiating the role of slavery in the denomination’s founding and the more recent election of Fred Luter as the SBC’s first African American president.

 McKissic was in the audience at a news conference following the final vote.
 Afterward, Duke expressed a personal apology, and the men shook hands.
 “I’m glad things have developed as they have, for the kingdom of God’s sake.
 I think we’re back to a good place after a 24-hour roller coaster ride.”
 Although he was not pleased with the process, McKissic called the vote “a courageous stand.”